randy3k/UnitTesting-example/README.md

 <img src='https://raw.github.com/randy3k/UnitTesting-example/fig/mos.png' width='500'></img>

-To enable [multiple os feature](http://blog.travis-ci.com/2014-05-13-multi-os-feature-available/) for travis-ci, we have to send an email to [support@travis-ci.com](support@travis-ci.com).
+To enable [multiple os feature](http://blog.travis-ci.com/2014-05-13-multi-os-feature-available/) for travis-ci, we have to send an email to _support@travis-ci.com_.
 Muitiple os feature is under beta testing and is only enabled upon request (see the link for details).

+### Appveyor

+To enable Appveyor for windows platform tests, copy the file `appveyor.yml` to your repo, change the `PACKAGE` variable in [appveyor.yml](https://github.com/randy3k/UnitTesting-example/blob/master/appveyor.yml).
+The last but not least, login [appveyor](http://www.appveyor.com) to add your repo as a project.

 ### Vagrant